 Yes, if the students are different, you do need to register twice.

 You’ll need to add the pages you want in the usual way.
-You will get a message telling you that a request has been sent to the rights holder, and you will need to wait for an answer.
+You will get a message telling you that a request has been sent from Kopinor to the rights holder, and you will have to wait for an answer.
+There is no cost for asking!

 Sometimes a book is entered into Bolk with only a very few pages, and that’s why you get an error message.
 This is obviously a mistake and calling the support line is the easiest way to fix this.
 Kopinor can fix this in a few minutes usually.